njcinquiries-arch/carbase-docs-/README.md

-# 🏁 Welcome to Carbase AI
+# 🏁 Welcome to Carbase

-Welcome to Carbase AI — the first platform built around verified vehicle identity.
+Welcome to Carbase  — the first platform built around verified vehicle identity.

 Whether you're building a track car, a show build, or daily driving something special, Carbase AI gives your vehicle a digital identity that grows with every modification.